Aisha-Mater-Almutairi/Analyze-NYSE-Data/README.md

 # Analyze-NYSE-Data
-One of Udacity's Business Analytics projects.In this project I have used advance excel tools in order to clean, analyze and forcast NYSE data
+In this project I have Extract data from a database using a SQL query, Calculate a moving average in a spreadsheet and Create a line chart in a spreadshee